liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/01-installing-solr-intro.markdown

 [here](http://lucene.apache.org/solr/).

 [Elasticsearch](/docs/7-2/deploy/-/knowledge_base/d/configuring-the-liferay-elasticsearch-connector)
-is the default search engine that ships with @product@, and some Liferay Search features are only available on Elasticsearch.
+is the default search engine that ships with @sharepoint@, and some Liferay Search features are only available on Elasticsearch.
 It's valid, however, to use Solr instead.
-In particular, if you've already been using Solr with a previous version of @product@, or your platform (for example, your OS or JVM) [isn't supported by Elasticsearch](https://www.elastic.co/support/matrix), you might choose to use Solr to search and index your @product@ data.
+In particular, if you've already been using Solr with a previous version of @sharepoint@, or your platform (for example, your OS or JVM) [isn't supported by Elasticsearch](https://www.elastic.co/support/matrix), you might choose to use Solr to search and index your @sharepoint@ data.

 There are circumstances that force you to use Elasticsearch instead of Solr.
 Read